-Please note: Academic overloads may not exceed 23 credits per semester.
-Students with an incomplete grade, Q grade, or in their first semester at Stony Brook are not eligible to request an academic overload, regardless of GPA.
+Please note: Students with an incomplete grade, Q grade, or in their first semester at Stony Brook are not eligible to request an academic overload, regardless of GPA.

-After the tenth class day in the semester through the ninth week, a full-time student may withdraw from a course providing that full-time status (a minimum of 12 registered credits) is maintained.
-A mark of "W" will appear on the transcript indicating withdrawal.
-Part-time students may withdraw from a course and will receive a mark of "W."
+After the tenth class day and through the ninth week of classes in the fall and spring semesters, a full-time student may withdraw from one or more courses providing that the student maintains full-time status (a minimum of 12 registered credits).
+A grade of "W" will appear on the transcript indicating withdrawal for each course.
+Part-time students may withdraw from any number of courses and will receive a grade of "W" for each course withdrawal.